maiyama18/LicensesPlugin/README.md

 )
 ```

-In the target the plugin applied, you can use `LicensesPlugin.licenses` to make UI showing the licenses.
+In the target the plugin applied, the information of all the licenses of the libraries your package depends on is provided as`LicensesPlugin.licenses`, and you can use it to make UI showing the licenses.
 The type of the elements of `LicensePlugin.licenses` is below.

 ```swift
 public enum LicensesPlugin {